Walkthrough: Publish a Visual Studio extension

 Open the Visual Studio Marketplace website.

 In the upper-right hand corner, click Publish extensions.
 Pick the publisher that you used to publish TestPublish.
-The listing for TestPublish is displayed.
+The listing for TestPublish appears.

-Right-click on the extension entry and click Remove You will be asked to confirm if you want to remove the extension.
+Right-click on the extension entry and click Remove.
+You are asked to confirm if you want to remove the extension.
 Click OK.

 To remove the extension from your computer

 Select TestPublish and then click Uninstall.
-The extension will then be scheduled for uninstall.
+The extension is then scheduled for uninstall.